 Note: Content types may have the same class name in code, using a different namespace and class name.
 To ensure that users can differentiate these, use unique DisplayNames.
 See Localizing the user interface.

-Custom cultures such as ”en-gb”, “en-us”, and ”fr-ca”, are curently not supported for solutions running in Episerver DXC Service.
+Custom cultures such as ”sv-gb” and ”en-fr”, are currently not supported for solutions running in Episerver DXP.
 Cultures are part of the standard operating system, and require changes to the registry to modify or add them.
 This modification is not allowed by the Azure App Service.

-See Implementing custom cultures, CultureInfo, localize Azure App Service (MSDN) for more information.
+See the blog post Implementing custom cultures, CultureInfo, localize Azure App Service for more information.

 Installed add-ons are available across all sites.
 However, you can restrict access through configuration by setting access rights for the location paths.